While pregnancy in dogs is not rocket science, it can be stressful the

 He may also perform a dog pregnancy ultrasound if he determines your pet is about three weeks along.

-Once the pregnancy is confirmed, make sure your dog getting the best nutrition and take her for whatever follow-up visits your vet recommends to make sure all is going well.
+Once the pregnancy is confirmed, make sure your dog is getting the best nutrition and take her for whatever follow-up visits your vet recommends to make sure all is going well.

 While the pre-natal checks may only be needed two or three times, they are highly recommended - especially if you are new to breeding.